 A duvet is like a white, large flat pillow inserted into a large, flat pillowcase.
 This versatile bedroom linen comes in a variety of materials, styles and thicknesses.
 A duvet can keep you cozy in the winter or comfortable in the summer.
-It’s surprisingly lightweight and makes making the bed easier.
-If you've ever asked "What is a duvet?", this Home Depot guide has the answer.
-It explains the difference between duvets and comforters, fabric choices for this type of bedding, plus gives cleaning and care tips.
-Need it today?
-We'll deliver on your schedule.
-Order before noon for convenient scheduled same-day delivery.
+It’s surprisingly lightweight so you can make your the bed easier.
+If you've ever asked "What is a duvet?", this guide has the answer.
+Read on to learn the difference between duvets and comforters, the best fabric choices for this type of bedding, plus get cleaning and care tips.

 Duvet is a French word that means “down.”
 Traditionally, goose down or feathers were used to make this type of bedding.
 Comforters and duvets have many benefits in common.
 Like a comforter, a duvet insert can be filled with synthetic fibers or natural materials.
 A duvet can be thick and fluffy or thin and lightweight.

 Unlike a comforter, a duvet is always used with a removable cover that protects it from dirt and dust.
-A properly covered duvet requires less laundering and care than a comforter.
+That's the main difference between the two.
+And because of this, a properly covered duvet requires less laundering and care than a comforter.

 The "pillow" part of the duvet is called the insert.
 Down or a down/feather blend is the most common natural filler for a duvet insert.
 A “100 percent down” fill is a higher investment choice because it is made entirely of the fluffy, insulating feathers on a duck's or goose's belly.
 Synthetic fillers are more budget-friendly and hypoallergenic, while natural fibers such as silk or cotton can vary in cost and comfort.